oe-alliance/enigma2-kernel-module/KERNELMODULE.md

 /proc/enigma/imagetype replaces getImageType

+/proc/enigma/informations which has all above information in one proc file

 * Replacement for getMachineProcModel is getBoxProc in StbHardware.py
 * Replacement for OE-A's boxbranding getDriverDate is getDriverInstalledDate in About.py (Components)
 * Replacement for OE-A's boxbranding getHaveMiniTV is LCDMiniTV in SystemInfo.py